Chunyun: Air

-Air transportation is less affected as most travelers are workers who cannot afford air transport, but nevertheless the Chunyun impact on air is increasing, especially the development of low-cost carrier make more people affordable to air tickets.
+Air transportation is less affected as most travelers are workers who cannot afford air transport, but nevertheless the impact of Chunyun on air travel is increasing, especially as the development of low-cost carriers make air tickets affordable to more people.

-In 2008 roughly 28 million passengers used air transportation as their method of travel inside China.
+In 2008, roughly 28 million passengers used air transportation as their method of travel inside China.
 Xiamen Airlines, for example, added nearly 210 flights to its roster during the Chunyun season, with thirty flights especially placed to Hong Kong and Macau and another ten flights to international destinations in Southeast Asia and Korea.
 Cross-strait flights between Taiwan and mainland China were also permitted during this period before regular year-round flights were established.
 To prevent accidents in the air, the Chinese government has brought in very strict regulations on overloading planes and red-eye flights.
 The General Administration of Civil Aviation of China (CAAC) estimates at least 36 million passengers will fly during the 2009 Chunyun period.

 Taiwan

 In Taiwan, spring travel is also a major event.

 The majority of transportation before the Lunar New Year in western Taiwan is southbound long-distance travel, in which people travel from the urbanized north to their hometowns in the rural south.
 Transportation in eastern Taiwan and between Taiwan and outlying islands is somewhat less convenient.
 Cross-strait flights between Taiwan and mainland China began in 2003 as part of Three Links, mostly for "Taiwanese businessmen" to return to Taiwan for the New Year.

 After the New Year, there are many local family tours throughout the holidays.
 On the second and the third day, there is a second wave of medium-long-distance travel when the families go to the hometowns of the wives.
 Near the end of the holidays there is a wave of northbound returning travels which is less concentrated than the southbound travels.
 In 2012, on the second day of the Lunar New Year, there were an estimated 3 million cars on the island's freeways, and on the 8th day (the Friday of the holiday week) there were "2.7 million vehicles, about 1.7 times the average daily traffic volume of about 1.6 million."